industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 **Important Notes:**\
 *- Use the production [docker-compose.prod.yml](../src/app/docker-compose.prod.yml) file with **Absolute Path** for the COMPOSE_PATH variable* \
 *- Setting IE_SKIP_CERTIFICATE environmental variable will skip the certificates check by your server and therefore use this in trusted environment only!* \
-*- Create a folder named "workspace" on src/ before execute the script.sh"*
+*- Create a folder named "workspace" on src/ before execute the script.sh*

 3. When you are finished with modifying shell script, you can start the shell script to trigger the upload process by running this command: